file9.ai

 Environment

-Uruguay faces several environmental challenges, including water pollution from industrial activities and deforestation.
-The country is party to multiple international environmental agreements aimed at protecting biodiversity and addressing climate change.
+Uruguay faces several environmental challenges, including water pollution from industries and deforestation.
+However, it is actively engaged in various international environmental agreements to mitigate these issues.

 Transportation